richanynguon/parsnips/README.md

 ## Features

-ALT + Click a function to see where the function is being called in your code base.
+Hover on a function to see where the function is being called in your code base.
 Users are also able to click on the list of functions to direct them to said place in the code.

 ## Requirements